What is HIFU?

 Talk to your doctor or nurse if you have any urinary problems, as there are things that can help.
-They may also refer you to an NHS continence service, run by nurses and physiotherapists who specialise in urinary problems.
+There are things that can help, including lifestyle changes, pelvic floor muscle exercises and treatments.
+Your doctor or nurse may also refer you to an NHS continence service, run by nurses and physiotherapists who specialise in urinary problems.

 A hole between the back passage and the urethra (rectal fistula)

-Very rarely, HIFU can cause a hole between the back passage (rectum) and the urethra, which is the tube you urinate through.
+Very rarely, HIFU can cause a hole between the back passage (rectum) and the urethra.
 This is called a rectal fistula.
-It affects fewer than 1 in 100 men who have whole-prostate HIFU (1 per cent).
+It affects fewer than 1 in 500 men who have focal or whole-prostate HIFU (less than one per cent).
 It is slightly more likely if you’ve already had radiotherapy.